piotrek-szczygiel/tip-traffic-monitoring/exercises/traffic_monitoring/README.md

 ...
 ```

-- Open and run script that will monitor and display traffic statistics:
+- Open new terminal and run script that will monitor and display traffic statistics:
 ```
 $ ./counter.py
 ```